 Sections 2107.29 and 2107.30 of the Revised Code do not affect the proceedings or extend the time for contesting the validity of any will or for asserting rights thereunder.
 The record provided for in such sections must show that the original record was destroyed, and the time, as near as may be, when the will was originally admitted to probate and record.

-Every probate judge who admits a will or copy of a will to record under sections 2107.29 to 2107.31, inclusive, of the Revised Code, immediately thereafter shall give notice for three consecutive weeks in two weekly newspapers of his county if two are published therein, or if not, in one newspaper of general circulation in the county, stating the name of the person the record of whose will has been destroyed and the day when such record was supplied.
-All persons interested in the record, at any time within five years from the making of such record, may come into the probate court and contest the question whether the record thus supplied is the same as the record destroyed.
+Every probate judge who admits a will or copy of a will to record under sections 2107.29 to 2107.31 of the Revised Code shall immediately after admitting the will or copy to record give notice for three consecutive weeks in two weekly newspapers of the probate judge's county if two are published in the county, or if not, in one newspaper of general circulation in the county, stating the name of the person the record of whose will has been destroyed and the day when the record was supplied under those sections.
+All persons interested in the record, at any time within five years from the making of the record, may come into the probate court and contest the question whether the record that was supplied is the same as the destroyed record.

 (A) A will shall be revoked in the following manners: